-- 7.1 To fully assess an individual's circumstances, it is important that help, support and advice are provided at the right time.
-To support an individual's needs a full holistic personal income check will be offered encompassing advice and support in Income Maximisation, Debt, Money Management, and Energy & Housing options. - 7.2 All individuals who undertake a financial assessment will be given the opportunity to undertake a full personal income check.
-Individuals can opt out of this. - 7.3 The service is provided by West Lothian Advice Shop, who will carry out an impartial, confidential and a holistic income check.
+To fully assess an individual's circumstances, it is important that help, support and advice are provided at the right time.
+To support an individual's needs a full holistic personal income check will be offered encompassing advice and support in Income Maximisation, Debt, Money Management, and Energy & Housing options.

+All individuals who undertake a financial assessment will be given the opportunity to undertake a full personal income check.
+Individuals can opt out of this.

+The service is provided by West Lothian Advice Shop, who will carry out an impartial, confidential and a holistic income check.
 Carers and/or other members of the household can also have a personal income check completed.

-8. OTHER CHARGES
+8. Other Charges

-8.1 The contribution which is to be made towards care and support will be based on assessed eligible care needs regardless of what Self Directed Support option is chosen or whether care is provided by the council or another provider.
+The contribution which is to be made towards care and support will be based on assessed eligible care needs regardless of what Self-Directed Support option is chosen or whether care is provided by the council or another provider.

-8.2 Access to the Home Safety Service ("Telecare") will not be part of an individuals assessed needs if this has been chosen as a service.
-The current charge for the Telecare service for 2023/24 is £3.34 per week.
+Access to the Home Safety Service ("Telecare") will not be part of an individuals assessed needs if this has been chosen as a service.
+The current charge for the Telecare service for 2025/26 is £4.54 per week.
 This will remain as a separate chargeable service.

-9. DIRECT PAYMENTS
+9. Direct Payments

-- 9.1 Self-Directed Support allows everyone with a care and support package to manage their own care and provides them with opportunity to exercise choice and control on how those needs are met.
+Self-Directed Support allows everyone with a care and support package to manage their own care and provides them with opportunity to exercise choice and control on how those needs are met.
 Where a person has been assessed as being able to contribute towards their care and support, and chooses a direct payment (Self-Directed Support option 1), their assessed contribution will be deducted prior to the provision of the monthly direct payment i.e. the direct payment will be paid 'net'.
-The supported person is therefore expected to pay their contribution into their nominated direct payment bank account to ensure their care service invoices or payroll costs can be paid in full each invoicing period. - 9.2 When a direct payment is the only Self-directed Support funding option received, the payment will be paid net of any assessed financial contribution unless a request is made for the payment to be paid gross.
-If the Direct Payment is received alongside other SDS funding options, the contribution charges will be invoiced, and the Direct Payment will be paid gross. - 9.3 The council will give any request to pay a direct payment gross its full consideration.
+The supported person is therefore expected to pay their contribution into their nominated direct payment bank account to ensure their care service invoices or payroll costs can be paid in full each invoicing period.

+When a direct payment is the only Self-directed Support funding option received, the payment will be paid net of any assessed financial contribution unless a request is made for the payment to be paid gross.
+If the Direct Payment is received alongside other SDS funding options, the contribution charges will be invoiced, and the Direct Payment will be paid gross.

+The council will give any request to pay a direct payment gross its full consideration.
 The council will consider the reasons and circumstances behind any request before making a decision.
 It will inform the person in writing of their decision.

-10. PAYMENT OF CONTRIBUTIONS
+10. Payment of Contributions

-- 10.1 Individuals will be invoiced on completion of the financial assessment for their annual contribution from the date their eligible care and support services commence to end of the financial year, and thereafter will be billed annually in advance. - 10.2 A direct debit will be set up to collect the contribution in instalments on a monthly basis.
-If individuals are unable to use the Direct Debit Scheme then the council will discuss alternative methods of collection with them. - 10.3 Failure to make payment of any contribution may result in the council taking appropriate recovery action in line its Service Accounts invoicing and collection process and Corporate Debt policy.
+Individuals will be invoiced on completion of the financial assessment for their annual contribution from the date their eligible care and support services commence to end of the financial year, and thereafter will be billed annually in advance.

+A direct debit will be set up to collect the contribution in instalments on a monthly basis.
+If individuals are unable to use the Direct Debit Scheme then the council will discuss alternative methods of collection with them.

+Failure to make payment of any contribution will result in the council taking appropriate recovery action in line its Service Accounts invoicing and collection process and Corporate Debt policy.